flexcompute-readthedocs/Flow360Documentation/docs/source/faq/faq.rst

 .. warning::

-   When you restore your data from archived before the six months period, you will see a pro-rata charge added to your transaction history for the remaining period.
+   When you restore your data from archive before the six month period, you will see a pro-rata charge added to your transaction history for the remaining period.

 5. Select "Restore".
 The icon next to storage size will change: